 Instructions to the Editor: Please modify the clause as shown below.

-A STA (#258, #292)prepared to establish RSNAs shall advertise its capabilities by including the RSNE in Beacon, Information Response, and Probe Response frames and may also include the RSNE in DMG Beacon and Announce frames.
+A STA not affiliated with a BPE MLD(#258, #292) and prepared to establish RSNAs shall advertise its capabilities by including the RSNE in Beacon, Information Response, and Probe Response frames and may also include the RSNE in DMG Beacon and Announce frames.
 The included RSNE shall specify all of the authentication and cipher suites enabled by the STA’s policy.
 A STA shall not advertise any authentication or cipher suite that is not enabled.
 (11ba)If WUR frame protection is enabled, a WUR AP shall advertise such capability by setting to 1 the Protected WUR Frame Support subfield in the RSNXE in its Beacon and Probe Response frames.

-(#258, #292)
+An AP affiliated with a BPE AP MLD does not advertise its capability or transmit Beacon, Information Response, and Probe Response frames.
+The AP sends Privacy Beacons to be identifiable for the STAs that have the configured identity key and the parameters required to authenticate and associated with the AP MLD as defined in 10.71.8.2(BPE AP MLD Discovery). (#258, #292)

 12.7.4 EAPOL-Key PDU notation